twcooper328/First-Jest-Tests/Readme.md

 **sum.test.js**
 Contains tests that:
-- returned values are accurete
+- returned values are accurate
 - sum add negative numbers
 - use the "toBeGreaterthan" function
 - use custom matchers